prewired/prewired.github.io/stuff.md

 * More spare laptops and power supplies - old and clunky are perfectly fine!
 At a minimum should be able to run a web browser and a text editor.
 Able to run Netbeans, Minecraft and Unity are a plus!
 * Hard drives for kids to be able to backup/store their work.
 * Webhosting, accessible by individual kids over FTP for them to experiment with web development.
+* More tables and chairs for the CodeBase events space.

 #### We have